andreaabellera/Casually-Components-Old-Monorepo/README.md

 # Casually Components

 ## Overview
-Delightfully easy-use, and customizable **smart components** for Svelte, React, Vue, Solid, and Angular.
+Delightfully easy-use, and customizable **smart components** for Svelte, React, Vue, Solid, Lit, and Angular.
 Transcend Bootstrap and Material-esque common looks with beautiful, craft-grade textured skins.

 All components are coded from scratch with pure CSS, SVG, or generative JS.
 Use of assets such as fonts are  coded into the barebones of the component.